27 August 1660: The fall of Várad castle

 Finally, Grand Vizier Köprülü Mehmed has got utterly angry at Rákóczi’s desperate attempts and sent the Ottoman troops towards the Transylvanian Principality again in 1660.
 Pasha Szejdi Ahmed of Buda with his Turks and Crimean Tatar army destroyed the towns of the Hungarian Hajdú district including Debrecen: it was the terrible “Szejdi-raid” or as it was called among the Hungarians, the “Szejdi-járás”.

 Then, Ahmed joined forces with Serdar-Pasha Ali of Temesvár in May 1660 and defeated Prince Rákóczi at Szászfenes.
-Two weeks later, the Prince died in his wounds on 7 June in Nagyvárad.
+Two weeks later, the Prince died of his wounds on 7 June in Nagyvárad.
 Here is more about the Battle of Szászfenes:

 His body was taken to Gyulafehérvár (Alba Iulia), the capital of Transylvania.
-Most, unfortunately, Gyulay Ferenc, the captain of Nagyvárad castle went to the burial, along with most of the guards.
+Unfortunately, Gyulay Ferenc, the captain of Nagyvárad castle went to the burial, along with most of the guards.
 Várad remained unguarded and Ali and Ahmed didn’t let the chance go.
 Nagyvárad was a serious fort, whoever owned it, could control Transylvania’s gate.
 Várad castle was defending the counties of the Trans-Tisza River, including the Hajdú towns and Debrecen.
 It had to be taken by the Turks.

 Only 850 untrained soldiers were left behind under the leadership of Balogh Máté, his vice-captain.
-Most of the defenders were the students of the famous College of Várad.
+Most of the defenders were students of the famous College of Várad.
 The officers were Rácz János, Ibrányi Mihály, and Szalárdi János.
 The latter was the one who wrote down the history of the siege.
 (Please, note that I use the Oriental name order for Hungarians where family names come first.)
 At that time, Várad was a well-fortified castle on the bank of the Sebes Kőrös River, five strong Italian-style bastions were around it.

-According to the inventory of 1633, there were 69 cannons in it but the defenders were lacking the military knowledge so much that they couldn’t even use their own cannons.
+According to the inventory of 1633, there were 69 cannons in it but the defenders were lacking military knowledge so much that they couldn’t even use their own cannons.
 They had no idea how to defend against the Turkish mines, either.
 However, they were valiant in close combat.

 On the other hand, Pasha Achmed and Pasha Ali of Temesvár with 50,000 seasoned soldiers set out to capture the important castle that guarded immense territories.
 They surrounded the castle on 14 July and the systematic siege began.
 The extremely hot summer also helped the besiegers but still, it took them a month to drain the water of the moat and destroy the walls with mines and artillery.
 Then, the Ottoman warriors assaulted the breaches but they were repulsed each time.
 Finally, after 44 days of all resistance, the further fight proved futile so vice-captain Balogh left the castle with his people under the terms that the city wouldn’t be sacked.